-- 1. Place the "quick coupler handle in the OFF position and push back the sleeve.
-The valve handle must be OFF to make the connection. - 2.
-Insert the plug and release the sleeve - 3.
+- 2. Insert the plug and release the sleeve - 3.
 Push the plug until the sleeve snaps forward, locking the plug into the socket. - 4.
 Turn the handle ON to allow propane to flow to the drop in stove.

 NOTE: Outdoor cooking warning label should not be removed from the RV.